-Statistics on School Zone Collisions
+Statistics On School Zone Collisions

-Approximately 100 children in the United States are killed every year while walking to or from school, and another 25,000 sustain child injuries as a result of school zone accidents.
+Approximately 100 children in the United States are killed every year while walking to or from school, and another 25,000 sustain injuries as a result of school zone accidents.
 Crossing zones near schools are always an area of focus for lawmakers and safety advocates, particularly when it comes to addressing the risk of school zone accidents.

 Additional studies have showed that the effects of distracted driving are relatively similar to those exhibited by drunk drivers.
 This means that those drivers are acting about as reckless as drunk drivers in marked zones designated for children to cross.

-More about Pedestrian Laws
+More About Pedestrian Laws

 Kids aren’t as well-versed about traffic laws and safe practices as adults are; let’s face it, many adults aren’t even all that clear about the rules and regulations of crossing the street.

 Many experts in the safety industry agree that the best way to improve safety and shift the approach to school zone accidents is through education.
-Kids with a better understanding of their surroundings and the laws they should abide by are likely to be less at risk of being involved in a pedestrian accident.
+Kids with a better understanding of their surroundings and the law are less likely at risk of being involved in a pedestrian accident.

-Tips for Pedestrians
+Tips For Pedestrians

-- Cross with Caution: A “Walk” signal does not necessarily mean that the street is safe for crossing.
+- Cross with caution: A “Walk” signal does not necessarily mean that the street is safe for crossing.

-- Do the Doublecheck: Look both ways to determine the flow of traffic before crossing the street.
+- Do the doublecheck: Look both ways to determine the flow of traffic before crossing the street.
 Remember LEFT-RIGHT-LEFT before entering a crosswalk.

-- Keep an Eye Out: Other pedestrians may not always be as aware and prepared as you are.
+- Keep an eye out: Other pedestrians may not always be as aware and prepared as you are.
 Stay alert and take charge if you see a potentially dangerous situation beginning to develop.